Skip to main content

 print(my_dict, type(my_dict)) # Dict

 This feature is under active development.
-Presently supported types are int, float, bool, list, dict, List, Dict, Iterable, uuid.UUID, Optional[], and gpd.GeoDataFrame from a geojson.
+Presently supported types are int, float, bool, list, dict, List, Dict, Iterable, uuid.UUID, Optional[], and gpd.GeoDataFrame from a GeoJSON.
 Union is not supported.
-Parameters that are not annotated are handled as string.
+Parameters that are not annotated are handled as strings.